-Wine Enthusiast’s star-studded, black-tie Wine Star Awards gala is a banner event every year, but for the program’s glittering 20th anniversary on January 27, 2020, Wine Enthusiast is shaking things up with a new location after two decades of celebrations in New York City and South Beach, Miami.
+Wine Enthusiast’s star-studded, black-tie Wine Star Awards gala is a banner event every year, but for the program’s glittering 20th anniversary on January 27, 2020, Wine Enthusiast is shaking things up with a new location after two decades of celebrations in New York City and Miami Beach.
 For the first time ever, the event will be held in San Francisco, at the legendary Palace of Fine Arts.

 “As we honor the global wine industry, I felt that for the 20th anniversary of Wine Star Awards, we should be in the proximity of historic California wine country, home of the majority of wines that Americans consume,” says Adam Strum, chairman, editor and publisher of Wine Enthusiast.

 Built in 1915 for the Panama-Pacific Exhibition, the majestic Palace of Fine Arts is on the National Register of Historic Places.
 Its ornate beauty belies its versatile and sometimes surprising role in the city over the years; the palace has served as everything from tennis courts to military storage to a phone book distribution center and, following massive rebuilding in 1964, the Exploratorium interactive museum.
 Today, it’s an expansive event space.